-In conjunction with the Gloucestershire & Wiltshire partnership, the Swindon and Wiltshire Local Enterprise Partnership will hold an event on Friday 31 August 2018 at 10am at Wiltshire Council’s Monkton Park offices, for potential providers to gain a better understanding of the local priorities.
+In conjunction with the Gloucestershire & Wiltshire partnership, the Swindon and Wiltshire Local Enterprise Partnership ran an event on Friday 31 August 2018 to publicise the tender exercise and help potential providers to gain a better understanding of the local priorities.

-Tenders leading to delivery of services in Swindon and Wiltshire will be published Department for Education eTendering portal alongside a total of around £250m of contracts being offered.
-A pre-qualifying questionnaire will be part of the tender, but potential providers that are already registered should receive alerts about the opportunities.
-The tender will only open for four weeks.
+Tenders leading to delivery of services in Swindon and Wiltshire were published Department for Education eTendering portal in August, alongside a total of around £250m of contracts being offered.
+The tenders will only open until 17 September 2018.

 The ESFA Transition Programme is looking to agree contracts for delivery of three services in the Swindon and Wiltshire area.
 The ESFA will make contracts with providers to deliver services under ESF programme investment priorities:

 - Priority 1.2 for people aged 15 - 24;

 - Priority 2.1 for support to workforce and redundancy, and;

 - Priority 1.4 to deliver a programme of Community Grants.

 In brief, the Swindon and Wiltshire Local Enterprise Partnership have local priorities for:

 - Services that support people aged 15-24 years old who are NEET or at risk of NEET.
 In particular to help people disadvantaged in the labour market because of poor educational attainment, learning difficulties, mental or physical disability.